 - You probably already pay for a phone plan

 - No additional gadgets – you just need your phone

 Cons of a Phone Hotspot

 - Only works when you have phone service

 - Hotspot usage is usually capped at around 40 GB before slowing down

 RV IT Guy

-RV IT Guy is what I used for van life Wifi for the first few months on the road.
+RV IT Guy is what I used for van life wifi for the first few months in my van.
 It’s awesome because it’s specifically made for people who live on the road!
 This one costs $99 per month, along with a one time set up fee of $195.
 You’ll get a beacon (which is like the van equivalent of a router in a house), and you can connect to that for Wifi.
 The data is unlimited, and completely unthrottled!
 The coverage is okay with this – it’ll probably work well for anyone who isn’t doing anything too data intensive, like uploading or downloading frequently, but I found that it only worked really well when I was in the city.
 In more remote areas it was hit or miss, and it was almost always noticeably slower than it was in the city.

 Pros of RV IT Guy